dadit97/Razorback-Project/Documentation/Documentation.md

 ## Body construction

-To build the chassis, the protection plates and the wheels i used some woodworking machines that i have access to.
+To build the chassis, the protection plates and the wheels I used some woodworking machines that I have access to.
 The dimensions have been estabilished by scaling some images knowing the total length and width of the model.

-In the structure i placed two pulleys to reduce the speed of the main motors, these will transmit the power to the geared wheel, took from an old Meccano kit.
+In the structure two pulleys were placed to reduce the speed of the main motors, these will transmit the power to the geared wheels,which were taken from an old Meccano kit.
+A structure to hold the motors in place has been installed in the center of the body.

 |**Main structure**|
 |:--:|